 - A good understanding of the role that disability sport plays in society and a clear commitment to improving diversity and equality and understanding the needs of under-represented groups in sport

-For applications details and if you would like to apply for the role, please download the application form, diversity monitoring form and role details below:
+For applications details and if you would like to apply for the role, please download the pack and diversity monitoring form below: